jl9904/digitalforensicsproject/README.md

 Autopsy proved reliable, efficient, and well-suited for this investigation.

 In conclusion, the analyzed files are in the folders here and screenshots capturing various steps throughout the process are in the Screenshots folder.
+And check out the [report](https://github.com/jl9904/digitalforensicsproject/tree/main/JoWorkUSBProject/Reports/JoWorkUSBProject%20HTML%20Report%2011-30-2025-20-54-12
+) with the important email files.